xbeat/Machine-Learning/README.md

 Neural networks are computational models inspired by the human brain.
 They consist of interconnected nodes (neurons) that process and transmit information.
 In this presentation, we'll build a neural network from scratch using Python.

+## Exploring the Advantages of ADAM Optimizer for Deep Learning

+ADAM Optimizer Fundamentals

+The ADAM optimizer combines momentum and RMSprop approaches to provide adaptive learning rates for each parameter.
+It maintains both first and second moment estimates of gradients, enabling efficient parameter updates while accounting for both gradient magnitude and variance.

 ## The Principle of Occam's Razor in Machine Learning

 Understanding RNNs and Occam's Razor